Uniform Fourier restriction for convex curves: Proof of Theorem

-If $z'$ is constant on the interior of $I$, then $z(I)$ is a segment, and its affine measure $\mu$ is zero, as it can be covered by arbitrarily thin rectangles.
+If $z'$ is constant on the interior of $I$, then $z(I)$ is a segment.
+The affine measure $\mu$ of $z(I)$ is zero, as $z(I)$ can be covered by arbitrarily thin rectangles.
 We define $R(I)$ to be the segment $z(I)$ itself.

-If $z'$ is not constant on the interior of $I$, then we define $R(I)$ to be the rectangle with two adjacent vertices in $z(c),z(d)$ and minimal width $h(R(I))$, see Figure 1.
-In particular, let $b(R(I)) = \abs{z(d)-z(c)}$, let $z(e)$ be in the intersection between $z(I)$ and the side of the rectangle opposite to that connecting $z(c)$ to $z(d)$, and let $\phi$, $\psi$ be defined by
+If $z'$ is not constant on the interior of $I$, then we define $R(I)$ to be the rectangle with two adjacent vertices in $z(c)$ and $z(d)$, and minimal width $h(R(I))$, see Figure~\ref{fig:1}.
+The condition on $z'$ guarantees that $h(R(I)) > 0$.
+Moreover, let $b(R(I)) = \abs{z(d)-z(c)}$.
+Furthermore, let the point $z(e)$ be in the intersection between $z(I)$ and the side of the rectangle opposite to that connecting $z(c)$ to $z(d)$.
+Finally, let $\phi$ and $\psi$ be the angles defined by